City of Biddeford's COVID-19 Procedures

 The City Council, Planning Board, and other boards, committees, and commissions will continue to meet virtually using Zoom throughout this time.
 Please click here for more information on how to participate in online meetings.

 - As of November 5, 2020, a new Executive Order on face coverings went into effect requiring Maine people to wear face coverings in public settings, regardless of the ability to maintain physical distance.
 The new order strengthens an earlier one stating that face coverings must be worn only when physical distancing is difficult to maintain.
-Additionally, as of December 11, 2020, owners and operators of all indoor public settings in Maine must now post plainly visible signs notifying entrants of the requirement to wear cloth face coverings, and may deny service or entry for non-compliance.
+Additionally, as of December 11, 2020, owners and operators of all indoor public spaces in Maine – regardless of the type of entity or size – must not allow those who refuse to wear a face covering to enter or remain in their venue.

 - Check this Q&A for answers to frequently asked questions about the COVID-19 situation in Maine.

-- By Executive Order of the Governor, visitors from Maine, New Hampshire, Massachusetts, and Vermont, as well as fully vaccinated individuals, may freely enter the state.
-All other visitors to Maine and individuals who return to the state from other locations are required to obtain a negative COVID-19 test or quarantine for 14 days.
+- By Executive Order of the Governor, visitors from Maine, New Hampshire, Connecticut, Rhode Island, Massachusetts, and Vermont, as well as fully vaccinated individuals, may freely enter the state.
+All other visitors to Maine and individuals who return to the state from other locations are required to obtain a negative COVID-19 test or quarantine for 10 days.
 Learn more...

 - The Maine Department of Economic and Community Development has made this tool available to report a potential situation of non-compliance to the state health guidance relating to COVID-19.
 The information will be reviewed by appropriate agency or agencies and responded to as needed.

 - While the Police Department lobby will remain open, please pick up the phone in the lobby to report a non-emergency complaint, or call our non-emergency number (207-282-5127).
 We will be limiting face-to-face contact with the public.
 You will be asked for your name and phone number so that an officer can reach out to you and determine whether an in-person response is necessary.